chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 24 (sprint 2):
+1. Yesterday I finished lesson 4.2.
+2. Today I started with lesson 4.3 videos.
+Posted my updates to my Github blog.
+3. Slack is such a great place to slack off unfortunately for me.

 #st_canada
+1. What did your Study Team work on or participate in last week?
-1. Our study team met for our weekly session July 3 at 10:00am Pacific (rescheduled).
+Our study team met for our weekly session July 3 at 10:00am Pacific (rescheduled).
 Meeting minutes are here.
 A final poll was sent out asking for status on lessons.
+2. What are your plans for this coming week?
-2. This week we Updated the tracking spreadsheet matching team members to sprint 1 wall.
+This week we Updated the tracking spreadsheet matching team members to sprint 1 wall.
 We found that 17/52 did not fill out the sprint 1 commitment form; 14/35 have not filled in the sprint 1 completion form so they probably have not finished lesson 3; which means 21/35 or 60% have completed lesson 3.
+3. Are you facing any challenges or blockers?
-3. @James has issues doing the Docker exercise because his laptop PC doesn't support virtualization technology. @moor and @Raphael also said they had some issues but haven't heard back.
+@James has issues doing the Docker exercise because his laptop PC doesn't support virtualization technology. @moor and @Raphael also said they had some issues but haven't heard back.

 Day 23 (sprint 2):
 1. Yesterday I finished all of lesson 4.